-Brian J. Graber, Ltd., represents employees in pregnancy accommodation claims in the State of Illinois.
+Brian J Graber LLC, represents employees in pregnancy accommodation claims in the State of Illinois.
 The Illinois Human Rights Act (IHRA) and Title VII of the Civil Rights Act of 1964, (Title VII), 42 U.S.C. §2000e(k) prohibit pregnancy discrimination.
-However, the IHRA provides broader protections in pregnancy discrimination accommodation claims then Title VII.
+However, the IHRA provides broader protections in pregnancy discrimination accommodation claims than Title VII.

 IHRA Pregnancy Accommodations

 Effective on January 1, 2015, the IHRA was amended to include 775 ILCS 5/2-102(J) “pregnancy reasonable accommodations.”
 775 ILCS 5/2-102(J) imposes liability on an employer who refuses an employee’s request for a “reasonable” accommodation, unless the employer can prove the accommodation would impose an undue hardship.
 The pregnancy accommodation discrimination provisions apply to any person employing one or more employees in Illinois.

 Under §2-102(J) the employer may request medical documentation from the employee’s health provider concerning the need for the reasonable accommodation.
 The employee has the obligation provide the medical documentation allowed by the statute.

 §2-102(J) describes “reasonable accommodations” as including but not limited to the following:

 - Modifications or adjustments to the job application process or work environment;

 - Breaks for increased water intake;

 - Private non-bathroom space for expressing great milk and breastfeeding;